 The Panel will review schemes that are significant because of their scale, site or because of a local issue, specific impact exceptional challenge, or public benefit.
 Further information about the referral criteria is set out in the Quick Guide for Applicants.

 Schemes can be reviewed at any stage in the planning process; however, they benefit most from being brought for review early in the pre-application process, when designs have yet not been fixed.
 This allows the Panel to be most effective in influencing the design and suggesting improvements.
 Schemes are encouraged to be brought to design review at least twice.

 There are three types of Review that could be selected, as set out below.
 The Panel Manager will decide which Review is most suitable for a given proposal.

 Full Design Review

 A Full Design Review is for a first review of the scheme, ideally at pre-application stage.
-It includes a site visit and a review by the Chair and three to four Panel Members.
-It will be attended by the planning officer and other key stakeholders such as officers from the County Council and Historic England.
+It includes a site visit and a review by the Chair and 3 to 4 Panel Members.
+It will be attended by the planning officer and other key stakeholders, such as officers from the County Council and Historic England.

 Fee: £4000 + VAT

 A design workshop is used for second and subsequent reviews, or less complex schemes that do not need a site visit.
 A design workshop usually takes 2 hours per review.